katharinechen/to-do-list-with-list/readme.md

 This project was completed by Katharine Chen and [Nick Bernard](https://github.com/nrbernard) on Week#2, Day #2 of Epicodus Code School.

 ##Description
-This is project to build a to do list application using Objects within Objects in Javascript.
+This is a project to build a to do list application using Objects within Objects in Javascript.
 The user can create multiple list, each with its own set of tasks.

 ##Functionality